grafana/grafana/docs/sources/developers/plugins/publish-a-plugin/sign-a-plugin.md

 ## Generate a token

-To verify ownership of your plugin, generate access token that you'll use every time you need to sign a new version of your plugin.
+To verify ownership of your plugin, generate an access token that you'll use every time you need to sign a new version of your plugin.

 1. [Create a Grafana Cloud account](/signup).